All your questions about Capturiant answered.

 The voluntary carbon market is not regulated, which has resulted in significant setbacks when it has become apparent that credits were being improperly issued.
 The improper issuance of credits, either due to misleading calculations of emissions impact or because of failure to properly establish additionality, creates distrust in the carbon market and makes potential credit purchasers less likely to enter the market.
 Moreover, lack of regulation places a burden on project developers, as registries and validators are not subject to oversight and may take advantage of developers through unsavory practices.

-Capturiant is changing this dynamic by acting as the first regulated registry and exchange for carbon credits.
+Capturiant is changing this dynamic by acting as the first regulated registry and marketplace for carbon credits.
 While credits themselves are not regulated, Capturiant and its team are regulated by US securities regulators, and thus are subject to strict standards of truthfulness and professional conduct.
 With this regulatory backdrop, both project developers and carbon investors can be confident in the validity of the processes used to generate credits and of the honesty of all players involved.

 Yes, carbon credits are commodities.
 Carbon credits are discrete, tradable goods whose price is determined by supply and demand in the marketplace, and although unlike other commodities they are intangible, they are treated as commodities by the SEC and other regulators.
 Carbon credits represent the right to emit a certain amount of greenhouse gases, and they can be bought and sold in a market, and they can be traded on exchanges just like other commodities such as oil or gold.
 Carbon credits are typically traded as part of a government-mandated emissions trading scheme or voluntary market, and they may be issued by governments or private organizations.